-This year’s parade will start off at 12:30 on Sunday at the foot of Jefferson and Powell Streets in Fisherman’s Wharf.
+This year’s parade will start off at 12:30pm on Sunday Oct.
+8 at the foot of Jefferson and Powell Streets in Fisherman’s Wharf.
 It will cruise through North Beach on Columbus Ave and end in Washington Square in front of the church.

 Fernet Pit Stops are a fun part of the parade route where you can savor some Fernet periodically along the route to keep you going.
 See here for participating bars, restaurants, and 2023 updates.